Skip to content

 rotation int

-rotation of the length labels for each region of the scale bar.
-Default to 0.
+Rotation of the length labels for each region of the scale bar.
+Defaults to 0.

 0